Home

 Yeah, go ahead and put those SOLD signs up!
 It's OK to walk around with your head held just a bit higher for a bit.
 Yes sir, we sold our own house and didn't have to pay a real estate agent a big commission!

-You will of course have other things to take care of such as arranging your move to your new address.
-You should start thinking about mailing address change, utilities, insurance etc. etc. etc.
+You will of course, have other things to take care of, such as arranging your Move to Your New Address You should start thinking about mailing address change, utilities, insurance etc. etc. etc.

 Note: Make sure you keep your house insurance in force until after the property changes hands!